chrisladd/DevColor/README.markdown

-Choose a color, then copy it to your clipboard:
+Choose a color, choose a code type from the drop-down menu, and then copy it to your clipboard:

 ![Copy to clipboard](https://github.com/chrisladd/DevColor/raw/master/images/copyToClipboardButton.png)